 Recent work includes The Midnight Club, a participatory late-night performance installation and training, emphasizing open-ended process and community spiritual practice, and Luminous is This Mind, a solo performance installation for 1-2 audience members at a time in complete darkness.
 Sean is a participant in the Body Politic Think Tank at Yerba Buena Center for the Arts, and a new father.

 I offer classes, workshops, and retreats engaging with many aspects of the Buddhist and Hindu Yoga traditions.
 My primary practice and teaching authorization is in Theravāda Buddhism through my mentor Jack Kornfield of Spirit Rock Meditation Center.
 To support teaching at mainstream yoga studios, I also hold E-RYT500 certification through Yoga Alliance, though their model lacks any form of lineage or standards and I do not consider it meaningful.
 I teach Hindu and Yoga texts primarily in Yoga Teacher Training programs, and some of those workshops are open to the public.
-My primary general public “spiritual” teaching is in classes and retreats structured around Insight Meditation, the Western derivation of Theravāda Buddhism.
+My primary general public “spiritual” teaching is in classes and retreats structured around Insight Meditation, a Western spinoff from Thai and Burmese Theravāda Buddhism.

 Even with “teaching authorization” in Insight Meditation I do not view myself as an expert in Buddhist or Hindu traditions or texts, and study of them with me does not constitute transmission or initiation into their lineages.
 The process of formal study in the Indian and Southeast Asian traditions is long and complex, more than I have undertaken myself outside of Theravāda Buddhism, or am able to offer.
 In sutta/sutra study workshops I read texts with students, bringing in interpretive perspectives from commentaries, oral tradition I’ve been blessed to receive, modern psychology, trauma work, and critical theory as feels necessary.
 Reading together we wrestle with the ideas and implications of these teachings, and always bring it back to our own lives and actions in a complex world.
 Study of these texts with me (outside of a university setting) has elements of both Religious Studies, where faith in the doctrines being studied is not assumed, and religious study, in which faith is the cornerstone.
 The tension between these two modes of study is potent and unresolved.